Setting up applications in Raygun for optimal error monitoringPosted Jul 21, 2022 | 4 min. (677 words)

-Error monitoring doesn’t have to be difficult and setting up Raygun is super simple, all it takes is to add a few short lines of code to your application and a few minutes of your time.
-But once you are reporting errors successfully, you might be wondering how best to set things up with all the other moving parts of your applications.
-Or as a first time user, you might be wondering what is an ‘application’ in Raygun exactly?
-Well, here we’ll detail a bit more about best practices when setting up applications in Raygun and how they correspond to your own applications.
+Error monitoring doesn’t have to be difficult, and setting up Raygun is super simple.
+All it takes is a few short lines of code added to your application and a few minutes of your time.
+However, once you’re reporting errors successfully, you might be wondering how best to set things up with all the other moving parts of your applications.
+(Or as a first-time user, you might just be trying to figure out exactly what an “application” refers to in Raygun).

-What defines an ‘application’ in Raygun?
+What defines an application in Raygun?

 Add applications in Raygun for each language and platform

-Now, if you really wanted to have one Raygun application monitoring errors across your entire stack then you certainly could, but using one Raygun application and one API key means that all errors from your product are then contained under a single Raygun application.
-By doing this, when viewing your Raygun dashboard you’ll see errors from all sorts of languages, platforms, environments and URLs – Not very useful, right?
-When looking for the highest priority issues or problems you care about the most it’s going to be far better to have things broken down into logical order and seperated from each other.
-But what is the best way to set this up?
+Now, if you really wanted to have one Raygun application monitoring your entire stack then you could.
+However, using one Raygun application and one API key means that all errors from your product are contained under the same Raygun application.
+When viewing your Raygun dashboard, you’d see errors from all sorts of languages, platforms, environments and URLs.
+Not very useful, right?
+When looking for the highest priority issues, it’s going to be far better to have things broken down into logical categories and separated from each other.

 What about environments?

 Want to see errors specifically from dev, test and production environments?
 No problem!
 You can do this by creating additional applications and therefore having separate API keys for each environment.
 Adding things like custom properties to error messages on the fly provides a clunky and poor user experience.
 Multiple applications set up to handle environments offers a far better user experience and makes sure everything is kept neat and tidy, while per-application notification rules allow you to be notified by environment (like production, when things are affecting your users!).
 Separate applications can also be viewed on your custom dashboard/s.